FaqiangZhu-nxp/connectedhomeip/examples/lighting-app/nxp/linux-imx/imx8m/README.md

 -   Download the Yocto source code and generate the Yocto SDK and the SD card image

-    The Yocto source code is maintained with with a repo manifest, the tool `repo` is used to download the source code.
+    The Yocto source code is maintained with a repo manifest, the tool `repo` is used to download the source code.

     This document is tested with the i.MX Yocto 5.10.35_2.0.0 release.
 Run the commands below to download this release: